Professor Catherine Bachleda (Chair)

 Director of Academic Programmes and Research

-Dr Darren Fa is currently the Director of Academic Programmes and Research at the University of Gibraltar.
-After obtaining his PhD in Biological Oceanography from the University of Southampton In 1998, he then moved to the Gibraltar Museum in 1999 as Education and Research Officer, where he also read for a Masters Degree in Museums Studies from the University of Leicester (2004).
+Dr Darren Fa is the Director of Academic Programmes and Research at the University of Gibraltar.
+After obtaining his PhD in Biological Oceanography from the University of Southampton In 1998, he moved to the Gibraltar National Museum in 1999 as Education and Research Officer, where he also read for a Masters Degree in Museum Studies from the University of Leicester (2004).

 He was principal investigator on a number of EU and EFCHED funded projects, and received several international awards as part of the Museum team.
 He has published over 70 peer-reviewed articles in various international journals and book chapters both on ecological and archaeological subjects.
 As a qualified Scientific Diver he regularly carries out marine-related commissioned studies such as archaeological surveys and Environmental Impact Assessments.
 He is a director of the Gibraltar Museum’s Gibraltar Caves Project as well as member of the UNESCO WHS working group for the Gorham’s Cave Complex.